-There are many ways to incorporate hemp seeds into your diet!
+There are many ways to incorporate them into your diet!
 Here are a few ideas for you:

-- Use hemp seeds as an ingredient in baked goods
+- Use them as an ingredient in baked goods

-- Blend hemp seeds up in your next smoothie
+- Blend them up in your next smoothie

 JAXON sources the best hemp in the world (yes, the WORLD) with one goal in mind: Making your day better.

 Our products elevate experiences, smooth tension, and calm the mind.
 Between all our strains, we have your optimum feelings covered.
 From workdays to the weekends, we have products to help you focus or relax, mingle or chill.
 We understand life’s ups and downs and believe there is room for Jaxon to help take those experiences up a notch.